likyng/wocker/README.md

 ## Fork

-This fork changes the mounting method of the data folder from NFS to SSHFS Note for archlinux users (perhaps also other distros..): you neet the deprecated net-tools for the private network to work.
+This fork changes the mounting method of the data folder from NFS to SSHFS.

+Note for archlinux users (perhaps also other distros..): you neet the deprecated net-tools for the private network to work.

 ## Version